timmythecat/Harper-and-Friends/README.md

 # Harper-and-Friends
-A mod to add gryphons like Harper and Wynter to rimworld as human like pawns.
+A mod to add gryphons such as Harper and Wynter to rimworld as human like pawns.

 ## Features
 + Currently 3 races: Harper like, Wynter like and a cream colored gryphon